 Sundays with Frankenstein

-‘Sundays with Frankenstein’ is an ongoing 15-week series, held over Zoom, which dissects, annotates, and anatomises Mary Shelley’s Frankenstein.
-Based at The Rosenbach, the series also looks at aspects of the museum’s collections that relate to the novel and at pages from Shelley’s manuscript.
+‘Sundays with Frankenstein’ was a 15-week series, held over Zoom, which dissected, annotated, and anatomised Mary Shelley’s Frankenstein.
+Based at The Rosenbach, the series also looked at aspects of the museum’s collections that relate to the novel and at pages from Shelley’s manuscript.

 See the Rosenbach website for more information, and catch previous episodes of ‘Sundays with Frankenstein’ on YouTube.